 The FET Coordinators team which represent all the full time and part time programme types and the 13 ETB FET centres meet monthly and this provides an additional layer to the current governance model.

 Developments are currently in progress to develop new structures, policies and procedures to manage the governance of quality assurance in line with the requirements of QQI’s new Core and Sectoral QA Guidelines.
-As new structures are developed and approved, they will be published here.
+A new proposed governance structure is outlined below.
+As the new governance structure is developed and approved, updates will appear here.

 Programme Design and Approval